wcamarao/session.socket.io/README.md

 Note that now you receive 3 parameters in the connection callback: (err, socket, session).

-* The first parameter will be an error object if an error has occured, otherwise null.
-Errors may originate from either the cookie parser when trying to parse the cookie, or from the session store when trying to lookup the session by key.
+* The first parameter will be present if an error has occured, otherwise null.
+Errors may originate from the cookie parser when trying to parse the cookie, or from the session store when trying to lookup the session by key.
 * The second parameter will _always be the socket as provided by socket.io_.
-* The third parameter will be the corresponding user session for that socket connection if no error has ocurred, otherwise null.
+* The third parameter will be the corresponding user session for that socket connection if an error has not ocurred, otherwise null.

 ## Troubleshooting